lee-dohm/publish-elixir-docs/README.md

 A GitHub Action that publishes the documentation for an Elixir project to the `gh-pages` branch.

+> **Note:** This Action has been superseded by https://github.com/lee-dohm/generate-elixir-docs and is therefore deprecated and archived.

 ## Use

 Publish the Elixir documentation for your project on every push to the `master` branch: